-A counselor might call themselves a counselor, and they might also call themselves a psychologist, psychiatrist, therapist or licensed clinical social worker.
+A counselor might call themselves a counselor, and they might also call themselves a psychologist, psychiatrist, psychotherapist, therapist or licensed clinical social worker.

 Training, certification and licensing for coaches vary, and none of it is required by law.
 I received my education in seminary school (I have a Masters in Divinity) and I was trained at Life Coach Austin.
 I don’t have a license, but I follow the Ethical Principles of the International Association of Coaching because it’s good for my clients and me.

 A life coach will call themselves a coach, mentor or consultant.
 Coaches often focus on wellness, and they also often have a particular focus.
 For example, my focus is on moms with hot tempers.
 Coaches are often people who have figured out a particular problem in their lives and they want to help people who have the same problem they did.
 (That’s what I do – I used to have a hot temper too.)

 If a long-term therapeutic relationship would be beneficial, a coach will tell a client that it’s time to see a counselor.
 After working with me, my clients often benefit from seeing a counselor (I have a list of referrals).
 A counselor will sometimes refer a client to a coach to work on a specific goal or challenge too.
 (Mine has.)

 It’s not black and white (nothing is), and counselors and coaches will say that there’s overlap in the professions, but they both fulfill a need in our society, and they bring each other business.
 The two professions complement each other.